mozilla/anodejsholidayseason/localization/localization_part_2.md

     msgid "Persona preserves your privacy"
     msgstr "Persona 保護您的隱私"

 We'll examine this in more detail below, but we can see that `msgid` is the English String and `msgstr` has the Chinese translation.
-There are comments in the file for where in the codebase the String is used.
+There are comments in the file (anything starting with `#`).
+The comment above shows the location in the codebase the string is used.

-There are many other tools that Gettext provides, for managing Strings, PO files, etc. We'll cover these in a bit.
+There are many other tools that GNU Gettext provides, for managing Strings, PO files, etc. We'll cover these in a bit.

 ## Why a new toolchain?
 Before we get into the Node modules that make working with Gettext easy, we must ask ourselves... why this toolchain?

-A year ago I did a deep survey of all the Node l10n and i18n modules.
+A year ago I did a deep survey of all the Node L10n and I18n modules.
 Most "reinvent the wheel", creating their own JSON based formats for storing Strings.

-In order to work with our community, we must use PO files.
-They have many tools such as [POEdit](http://www.poedit.net/), [Verbatim](https://localize.mozilla.org/), [Translate Toolkit](https://github.com/translate/translate), and [Pootle](https://github.com/translate/pootle)
+In order to work with the Mozilla community, we must use PO files.
+They have many tools such as [POEdit](http://www.poedit.net/), [Verbatim](https://localize.mozilla.org/), [Translate Toolkit](https://github.com/translate/translate), and [Pootle](https://github.com/translate/pootle).

 So our basic constraint is to create a solution that uses `PO` files, which is how we'll tell our localizers what all of our strings are and how they will give us the finished translations.

 Coming from PHP and Python at Mozilla, I've found that Gettext works very well.
-As a web service gets large and has more copy, there are many nuances of localizing copy that require the well tested API of gettext.
+As a web service gets large and has more copy, there are many nuances of localizing copy that require the well tested tools and APIs of gettext.

 ## Providing PO Files to localizers